chaijs/chaijs.github.io/plugins/_harrysarson_chai_iterator.md

 #### TypeScript

 [TypeScript][typescript] declarations are included in the package.
-To use them, ensure chai-iterator is installed with [npm][npm], then install the declarations and their dependencies via [typings][typings].
+To use them, ensure Chai Iterator is installed with [npm][npm], then install the declarations and their dependencies via [typings][typings].
 And be sure to install the declarations for [chai][chai-typings].